koppi/JOS/README.md

 The J Operating System by [Terry A. Davis](https://en.wikipedia.org/wiki/Terry_A._Davis).

-* ```jcd.iso``` was downloaded from https://web.archive.org .
+* ```jcd.iso``` was downloaded from https://web.archive.org ,
 * ```JCD.ISO/``` contains uncompressed the contents of ```jcd.iso```.

 ### Run JOS in qemu

 To run ```jcd.iso``` in qemu, install ```qemu-system-i386```.
 Start qemu with ```qemu-system-i386 -cdrom jcd.iso -m 100```.
 In the JOS boot loader screen, press ```s``` for seconday IDE controller, followed by ```0``` for IDE master.

-To boot qemu with a hard drive, run it with the following options
+To boot qemu with a hard drive, run it with the following options:

 ```
 -drive file=JHD.raw,index=0,format=raw,media=disk -boot d